 Asim designed and developed the software system IFPS/OPTIMUM that pioneered the idea of incorporating optimization tools in financial and planning languages for managerial use.
 It has been used by hundreds of corporations worldwide for financial, corporate, and production planning.
-The system has saved many companies hundreds of millions of dollars.
+This system has saved many companies hundreds of millions of dollars.
 Following in its footsteps, such optimization systems are now widely available with spreadsheet systems such as Excel Solver within Excel.

-Asim recently published a theory of the brain that postulates that localist representation, as opposed to distributed representation, is used widely in the brain.
+Asim has published three theories of the brain.
+The first theory postulates that localist representation, as opposed to distributed representation, is used widely in the brain: A theory of the brain: localist representation is used widely in the brain.
 That implies that firings of neurons in the brain have “meaning and interpretation” on a stand-alone basis.
-In 2008, Asim published a theory of the brain that postulates that there are parts of the brain that control other parts and thus control theoretic principles can be used to design and construct systems similar to the brain.
-These theories invalidate many ideas of the current dominant theory of the brain called “Connectionism”.
+The second theory postulates that grandmother cells are used widely in the brain: An extension of the localist representation theory: grandmother cells are also widely used in the brain.
+Grandmother cells are a special type of localist cells and represent complex concepts that are multimodal invariant.
+In 2008, Asim published a theory of the brain that postulates that there are parts of the brain that control other parts and thus control theoretic principles that can be used to design and construct systems similar to the brain: Connectionism, controllers and a brain theory.
+These three theories invalidate many ideas of the current dominant theory of the brain called “Connectionism”.